 “I’ve owned this little beauty for nearly nine years,” said dad as we crossed the bridge over the river.
 After the recent rain, the usually dry riverbed was swirling with muddy water.
 “She’s one of only six special long wheelbase, custom coach-built editions in the world?
 When I purchased her in 1966, I couldn’t believe my luck when the previous owner Sir Robin Ian Bellinger, The Lord Mayor of London, who bought it new in 1961, decided to leave his numberplate AFC 27 on the car.
 He was also the president of Arsenal Football Club, and the number represents their first appearance in the final of the Football Association Cup in 1927 against Cardiff.
 They lost 1-0.”

 I’d heard the story hundreds of times but still cherished hearing him talk so lovingly about what had been a significant part of his life.
-Hustler nodded enthusiastically but didn’t comment.
+Hustler nodded but didn’t comment.

-Twenty minutes later after a round trip to the recently started Torrox-Costa Centro International apartment blocks on the beach, we pulled back into the cul de sac by the hotel.
-My dad turned off the engine turned toward Hustler and said, “What do you think?”
+Twenty minutes later, after a round trip to the recently started Torrox-Costa Centro International apartment blocks on the beach, we pulled back into the cul de sac by the hotel.
+My dad turned off the engine turned toward Hustler.
+“What do you think?”

 “It’s a perfect example of a well-maintained Rolls Royce,” he said.
 “Anybody would be proud to own it.”